mindkin/hourfleet/docs/howitworks.md

 * Monitor activity on your network, such as when new users register, when users create bookings, etc.
 * Manage your user accounts and their verifications.
-* Manage the charging and remitance of your customers.
+* Manage the charging and remittance of your customers.
 * Configure, manage and test your physical keyless devices.

 > Note: Hourfleet is constantly striving to provide its customers with the most relevant tools for managing your network.
 So please let us know what is missing and we will try to provide you the best experience for managing your network.